- PENNY ELLIS -

 "BISHOPDALE, taking its name probably from the Old English personal name of Biscop and not from any ecclesiastical connection, was a deer-chase owned by the Lords of Middleham.
 By the early seventeenth century its ownership had changed, and passed out of the hands of the citizens of London, the two dozen farms and houses of its own township eventually being bought by the yeoman who had lived by tenant right on their holdings.
 About half that number survive today and most of the farms bear datestone witness that they were rebuilt in the seventeenth century and early eighteenth centuries.

 Stretching six miles from Kidstones to Aysgarth, Bishopdale carries the only classified road linking Wharefedale with Wensleydale (B.6160).
-A two mile climb from Buckden crosses the summit of Kidstones Pass at about 1,400 feet before plunging down to the flatt valley floor, glacier-smoothed and fertile.
+A two mile climb from Buckden crosses the summit of Kidstones Pass at about 1,400 feet before plunging down to the flat valley floor, glacier-smoothed and fertile.
 Limestone scars etch the upper sides of the valley, echoing the landscape of the major dales, but unlike them Bishopdale has no settlements for most of its length.
 Instead, scattered farms are sited away from the road, those on the east side turning their backs on it, while those to the west are two or three fields away.

 Bishopdale's secret delights are to be found off the road, by following the footpaths (none of them signposted, incidentally) and lanes.
 Dalehead is dated 1747 and Smelter, the next one down on the eastern side, 1701, its elaborate dated doorway forming part of a rare period-piece facade.
 Almost opposite is Longridge, of 1653, with its two-storeyed porch and other fine details, while West New House, easily seen from the roadside, is one of the best Pennine long-houses, and Bishopdale's oldest farm, dated 1635.
 Nearby, the trees of Foss Gill mark the spectacular series of fourteen waterfalls which bring the beck down 800 feet from High Scar.
-Only the entrance gates, drive, and stable block remain of The Rookery, a large mansion built by the Lodge family in late Victorian times, and which together with many others, rememer fondly as a Youth Hostel in the post-war years.
-On the opposite hillside are the remanants of the LODGE plantation but only the "d" one is identifiable now.
+Only the entrance gates, drive, and stable block remain of The Rookery, a large mansion built by the Lodge family in late Victorian times, and which together with many others, remember fondly as a Youth Hostel in the post-war years.
+On the opposite hillside are the remnants of the LODGE plantation but only the "d" one is identifiable now.